 What Leads to a Broken Tooth or Filling?

 It takes some form of trauma to break a tooth most of the time.
 While this sounds like it should be painful, some of the most common forms of trauma are not very painful and include:

-- Untreated tooth decay weakening the structure of your tooth
+- Untreated tooth decay weakens the structure of your tooth

-- Poor oral hygiene that leads to worn tooth enamel
+- Poor oral hygiene leads to worn tooth enamel

 - Clenching or grinding your teeth, leading to damage such as cracks, chips, and breaks

 - Trauma to the face and mouth, such as being hit in the face with a soccer ball or hockey puck

 Since many of these problems can be avoided with excellent oral care, it is important to prioritize maintaining a healthy routine of brushing and flossing each day, as well as visiting a dentist near you regularly for cleanings and checkups.